Meditation for April 23rd

 &

-The major arcana will take some reading and interpretation, but should be straight forward.
+The major arcana will take some reading and interpretation; it should be straightforward.

 Goal

 It is always fun to match symbolism with us.
-This is why horoscopes are so fun, or what Chinese New Year we were born in or what our names mean.
-Religion is a terrible institution, but the spiritual meaning is beautiful.
-It just has been used by the rich and powerful to keep the idiots who are poor from thinking for themselves.
+This is why horoscopes are so fun, or what Chinese New Year we were born in, or what our names mean.
+Religion is a terrible institution, but the spiritual world is just beautiful.
+It has just been used by the rich and powerful to keep the idiots who are poor from thinking for themselves.
 That doesn’t mean it isn’t interesting.

-Build an altar with things that has meaning for you.
+Build a haven with things that mean something to you.

 Burn down a church.